-This document shall be reviewed every $\underline{1}$ year or incrementally as significant changes occur.
+This document shall be reviewed every 1 year or incrementally as significant changes occur.

-Additionally, the Documentation Unit will distribute, collect, and retain pre-storm restoration checklists.
-Pre-storm checklists have been developed for key restoration positions and include position-based action items and associated timeframes for completion (often beginning 72 hours in advance of the storm).
+Additionally, the Documentation Unit distributes, collects, and retains pre-storm restoration checklists.
+Restoration checklists have been developed for key restoration positions and include position-based action items and associated timeframes for completion (often beginning 72 hours in advance of the storm).
 Pre-established checklists provide continuity between events and provide a position guideline when restoration assignments change.
 Checklists are distributed pre-storm, collected post-event, and stored so as to document that all necessary actions were executed.